University of Oxford

 - Oxford is a small city, and all accommodation is just a few minutes on foot or by bike from other parts of the university.

 - Students in college accommodation are usually required to leave their rooms during the vacations.
 Colleges may be able to provide some storage facilities for you, or if you ask early enough and space is available, you may be able to stay during the vacation.
 Students who rent rooms privately usually have use of that room for the full 12 months of their contract.

-- The Oxford University Student Union (OUSU) runs an active campaign for International Students.
-They have a broad mandate to represent and act in the interests of the over 6,500 international students at the University of Oxford, who make up a third of the total student body, including 14 per cent of full-time undergraduates and 63 per cent of full-time graduate students.
+- The Oxford University Student Union (OUSU) runs a campaign for international students.
+They have a broad mandate to represent and act in the interests of the over 8,000 international students at the University of Oxford, who make up over a third of the total student body, including 17% of full-time undergraduates and 55% of full-time graduate students.

 - There are also over 70 university clubs and societies for different international and cultural groups.

 - Oxford does not have a campus overseas but there are more than 200 alumni groups in more than 90 countries; details on our website.